yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-35/solution/README.md

   * Deployment
     * Travis Tests
     * Deployed to either Netlify, AWS, or Azure
+    * `create-react-app` must be ejected and used to build/deploy
   * Documentation
     * README Standards
     * React Docs Required